A multishift, multipole rational QZ method with aggressive early deflation: Aggressive early deflation

-In the third and last phase, the nonzero spike elements are handled in such a way that the (block) Hessenberg form is restored.
-The restored form is shown in pane~IV of \Cref{fig:aed}, where the larger block in the middle is in block Hessenberg form and the smaller blocks at the upper-left and bottom-right side of the pencil are in real Schur form.
+In the third and last phase, the nonzero spike elements are removed in such a way that the (block) Hessenberg form is restored.
+This form is shown in pane~IV of \Cref{fig:aed}: the larger block in the middle is in block Hessenberg form and the smaller blocks at the upper-left and bottom-right side of the pencil are in quasi Schur form.
 The block Hessenberg restoration is achieved by a sequence of rotations as follows.
-Assume that the spikes after the deflation procedure of second phase are $\hat{\bm{p}}_s = \hat{\zeta} \bm{e}_{w_s}^T \hat{Z}_{s}$ and that the first $i$ entries in $\hat{\bm{p}}_s$ are zeroed during the deflation step.
-We then compute rotations $G_{i+1}, \hdots, G_{w_s-1}$ such that,
+Assume that after all the reordering the new spike equals $\hat{\bm{p}}_s$ and we have the Schur form $(\hat{S}_{11}, \hat{T}_{11})$, where the first $i$ entries of $\hat{\bm{p}}_s$ are zero.
+This means that the upper-left $i\times i$ block of $(\hat{S}_{11}, \hat{T}_{11})$ is deflatable.
+We then compute rotations $G_{i+1}, \hdots, G_{w_s-1}$ such that, $\hat{\bm{p}}_s G_{i+1} \cdots G_{w_s-1}$ becomes a multiple of $\bm{e}_{w_s}^T$.
+Applying those transformations to the left of $(\hat{S}_{11}, \hat{T}_{11})$ restores the block Hessenberg form and removes the spikes.

-Updating $\tilde{Z}_s = \hat{Z}_{s} G_{i+1}, \hdots, G_{w_s-1}$ gives the final equivalence such that the block Hessenberg form is restored.
-The same idea is used for the deflation window at the bottom-right side of the pencil.
-We remark that for complex-valued problems the Hessenberg form can be restored in the third phase by a row or column permutation for respectively AED at the upper-left or bottom-right side of the pencil.